200 Phone Interview Questions To Ace Your Phone Interview

 On Candidate Preparedness

-While you can ask a candidate how they went about preparing for the interview, you can tell much more by asking them about the job, firm, and industry.
+While hiring managers can ask a candidate how they went about preparing for the interview, they can tell much more by asking them about the job, firm, and industry.

 77. What do people in this job do?